Aleksandr-biochem/de_novo_miniprotein_design/README.md

 This step can be done automatically with `filter_designs.py`.

 ```
+cd 6_final_filtering
 $SCRIPTS/designs_filter.py -h

-# you can provide several folders to filter.
+# you can provide several silent files to filter.
 See `-h` for more options
-scripts/designs_filter.py -i design1,design2
+scripts/designs_filter.py -i ../3_interface_design_on_docks/design_combined.silent,../5_interface_design_on_grafts/design_combined.silent
 ```

-The script will print stats on filtering with hard cuts and best effort percentile, and produce `filtered_{parsed folders}` dir with filtered designs and a plot `terms_distributios.png` with terms distributions among designs subjected to filtering.
+The script will print stats on filtering with hard cuts and best effort percentile, and produce silent with filtered designs and a plot `terms_distributios.png` with terms distributions among designs subjected to filtering.

-If you have only few designs passing the hard cuts, you can filter with flag `-hard_cut_only` to save these designs skipping the best effort search.

-If you pass `-p` flag with number/`all` velue, some of the filtered designs will be extracted as pdb into `designs_pdb` subdir insede the `filtered` dir.
+If you pass `-p` flag with number/`all` velue, some of the filtered designs will be extracted as pdb into `designs_pdb` subdir.
 In order to extract binder sequence use `extract_protein_sequence.py` providing a `-i` directory of pdb files or `-f` a single pdb file.
 This script can be applied to extract sequence from pdbs of motifs, graftings and unfiltered designs too.

 ```
 $SCRIPTS/extract_protein_sequence.py -i filtered_design/designs_pdb
 ```

-**Note:** The designs filtration procedure may require manual filter adjustment, therefore you may want to download scores `.sc` files from previous step and the `final_filtering.ipynb` to experiment in hand.
+**Note:** The designs filtration procedure may require manual filter adjustment, therefore you may want to download scores `.sc` files of the corresponding designs and the `final_filtering.ipynb` to experiment in hand.

 Here are coments on filtering step from the original *de novo* design pipeline description: